BAK2K3/WYSPA/README.md

 ##### Header

 The header of the page contains the **NavBar**, the **Logo**, and the **Help** function.
 It is a static element, and is affixed to the top of the page at all times.
-Where the page body content exceeds the viewport of the screen, the **NavBar** has been designed **not** be a “sticky” element, so as to utilise the full viewport when required.
+Where the page body content exceeds the viewport of the screen, the **NavBar** has been designed **not** be a "sticky" element, so as to utilise the full viewport when required.

 ##### Navigation